microsoft/pxt-adafruit/docs/reference/input/magnetic-force.md

 ### Example: metal detector

-This program makes the center LED of the micro:bit get brighter when the magnetic force is stronger, and dimmer when it is weaker.
+This program makes the center LED of the @boardname@ get brighter when the magnetic force is stronger, and dimmer when it is weaker.

 ```blocks